slang-i18n/slang/slang/README.md

 ```dart
 String s = t.introduce(firstName: 'Tom', age: 27); // Hello, my name is Tom and I am 27 years old.
 ```

+If namespaces are used, then it has to be specified in the path too.

 [RichTexts](#-richtext) can also contain links!
 But only [RichTexts](#-richtext) can link to [RichTexts](#-richtext).